PrashamTrivedi/AWS_C002_Notes/securityDeploymentOperstions.md

 ---
-title: Notes on Security Deployment And Operations
+title: Notes on Security, Deployment And Operations
 ---

 # Secrets Manager